 BS in Conflict Analysis and Resolution without Concentration

 Students may opt to complete their major in Conflict Analysis and Resolution without a concentration.
 The department offers many elective courses that allow students to deepen their understanding of theory and practice within the field of Conflict Resolution.
-Students may choose this option and complete the conflict resolution Core and 18 credits of conflict coursework selected from the following.
+Students may choose this option and complete the conflict resolution core and 18 credits of elective conflict coursework selected from the following.
 These credits may not be used to also fulfill the skills and practice or field experience requirements.

 Code | Title | Credits |